 The entire framework of zero waste is built upon a powerful hierarchy known as the 5 R’s.
 It’s crucial to follow them in order for maximum impact.

-5. Recycle: Recycling is the last resort, not the first solution.
-It should only be considered for items you cannot refuse, reduce, or reuse.
-It’s important to learn your local recycling guidelines to avoid “wish-cycling,” which can contaminate entire batches of materials
+5.Recycle: Recycling comes last, not first.
+Only use it for items you cannot refuse, reduce, or reuse.
+Learn your local recycling guidelines carefully to avoid “wish-cycling,” which contaminates entire batches of materials.

 Beyond the Bin: The Deeper Benefits